-The TMP401 is a remote temperature sensor monitor with a built-in local temperature sensor.
+The TMP411 is a remote temperature sensor monitor with a built-in local temperature sensor.
 The remote temperature sensor diode-connected transistors are typically low-cost, NPN- or PNP-type transistors or diodes that are an integral part of microcontrollers, microprocessors, or FPGAs.

 Remote accuracy is $\pm 1^{\circ}$ C for multiple IC manufacturers, with no calibration needed.
-The Two-Wire serial interface accepts SMBus write byte, read byte, send byte, and receive byte commands to program alarm thresholds and to read temperature data.
+The Two-Wire serial interface accepts SMBus write byte, read byte, send byte, and receive byte commands to program the alarm thresholds and to read temperature data.

-Features included in the TMP401 are series resistance cancellation, wide remote temperature measurement range (up to +150°C), diode fault detection, and temperature alert functions.
+Features that are included in the TMP411 are: series resistance cancellation, programmable non-ideality factor, programmable resolution, programmable threshold limits, minimum and maximum temperature monitors, wide remote temperature measurement range (up to +150°C), diode fault detection, and temperature alert function.